AlexeyDate/Activities/README.md

+# Linker
-# Application Activities developed in Android Studio
+Application Activities developed in Android Studio

 ## Description
 You can enter link and open it using available browser on device